mirofrankovic/m-profile-project-01/README.md

 * Show good emperors who helped Rome to grow and those emperors who were living in very complex live changing economical and political society in that time.
 * Show how was society devided in social classes before crisis and during the crisis and find the reasons of that Roman crisis in third century A.D..
 * Put Roman Empire to comparison with another similar empires who came alongs later.
+* Show not all Roman emperors but only those who were the most influential called "Five good emperors" in terms of economical and political growth and also I have selected only four emperors representing the Roman crisis in third century A.D..

 **USER STORIES**